 extent to convey character as effectively without dialogue as with dialogue.
 When I was looking for actors I first came across

 Anna Aström, who had also worked in England.
-Then it became difficult to find the corresponding male figure, because in Home is Here the possibility of attraction between Max and Hannah who never actually meet has to be plausible, and it has
+Then it became difficult to find the corresponding male figure, because in HOME

-to be maintained throughout the film.
+be maintained throughout the film.
 When I decided after all to consider a German-speaking actor I met Stipe Erceg in Berlin,

 and it turned out that he was also represented by Anna Aström's English agency.
 He is a powerful character, and he can also